 As stated earlier, sanding the wallboard is a messy task since it produces dust.

-And, we know that drywall muds are made using several ingredients like silica, calcite, gypsum, etc. Some of these ingredients have been linked with varying levels of the nose, respiratory tract, eyes, and throat irritation.
+And, we know that drywall muds are made using several ingredients like silica, calcite, gypsum, etc. Some of these ingredients have been linked with varying levels of nose, respiratory tract, eyes, and throat irritation.

 Over time, breathing the dust might cause persistent coughing, airway and throat irritation, breathing difficulties, and phlegm production.
 Even worse, if silica is present, you may be facing an increased risk of lung cancer and silicosis.
 Therefore, finishing the wallboard without sanding would help you avoid most of these problems.